 Academic student goals are set annually to reflect continuous improvement by our students.
-School-wide student performance goals will meet or exceed the expectations set by the Iowa Department of Education in the areas of reading, math, social studies, and science as measured by the Iowa Assessments and other district curriculum Measures.
+School-wide student performance goals will meet or exceed the expectations set by the Iowa Department of Education in the areas of reading, math, social studies, and science as measured by the Iowa Statewide Assessment of Student Progress and other district curriculum Measures.